What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 AdvertisementADVERTISEMENT

-Pluto, the Planet of Transformation, has been working behind-the-scenes to help you create generational wealth, and this year it spends most of its time in Aquarius, the sign of the revolutionary.
-You’ll feel thrown out of your comfort zone more often than not, but this will help you avoid complacency, and when Pluto re-enters Capricorn for a final stretch from 1st September to 19th November you’re likely to connect with someone who helps you keep your morale high even when the world feels cloudy and grey.
+Pluto, the Planet of Transformation, has been working behind the scenes to help you create generational wealth, and this year it spends most of its time in Aquarius, the sign of the revolutionary.
+You’ll feel thrown out of your comfort zone more often than not, but this will help you avoid complacency, and when Pluto re-enters Capricorn for a final stretch from September 1 to November 19 you’re likely to connect with someone who helps you keep your morale high even when the world feels cloudy and grey.
 This year, stay close to people who help you soar.

 Leo Sun & Rising: